steentottrup/octopus/src/README.md

 ## getcertthumbprint.csx

-A C# script to the the thumbprint of a (webhosting) certificate.
+A C# script to get the thumbprint of a (webhosting) certificate.
 Used together with `windowsacmeclient.ps1` and the build-in "Deploy to IIS" to add a SSL certificate to a site, as "Deploy to IIS" needs the thumbprint of the certificate as an input argument.

 ## ghostinspector.csx